Kyytox/data-explorer.nvim/README.md

 ## 💪 Motivation

-Inspecting `.parquet` files directly in Neovim has always been a pain.
+Exploring `.parquet` files directly in Neovim has always been a pain.
 Most tools either require leaving the editor or converting data manually.
 **DataExplorer.nvim** was created to make exploring and querying structured data files easy — without leaving Neovim.